armaanhammer/lock-challenge/design_log/Step_5.md

 ## Design Constraints

+The project involved gluing together parts of an already-established codebase, and creating new functionality on top of it.
+To facilitate smooth operation, needed to establish what constraints the existing code placed on my implementations.
+Here are the constraints identified:

 * main()
   * adds command handlers in Controller class to CommandDispatcher using addCommandHandler
   * invokes CommandDispatcher::dispatchCommand using a raw string.